Signed in as:

 In 2019, his new collection of work Explored was shown in a group exhibition at the 73 Art Agency Skybox.
 The second catalogue, featuring works from across the artist’s career, including two early paintings from the 1960s, eight from the 1990s, and sixteen completed in 2018, was published by Spring Cedars in 2019.

 In 2020, a selection of paintings was displayed at the South Dakota Art Museum for the Abstraction: Eight South Dakotans exhibition and two acquired for the museum's permanent art collection.
 In 2021, while battling and overcoming a COVID infection, Anderson held a solo show in Eleven Abstractions, an online exhibition.
+In 2022, 73 Art Agency held a two-person exhibition exploring the attraction of pairing different styles, specifically abstract and expressionist arts.

 John R. Anderson’s work is representative of the Lyrical Abstraction style of the 1960s, a grand melody of color, texture, and movement.
 The emergence of Lyrical Abstraction, is rooted in Abstract Expressionism, the first authentically American avant-garde art movement that flourished in post-WWII.
 This unconventional approach to art reflected a time of ingenuity and evolution.
 Like the Action painters of that time, Anderson applied paint with energetic gestural movements - sometimes by dribbling or splashing - and with no preconceived idea of what the imagery will look like.
 He approached the canvas with expressive brush strokes and emphasized the physical act of painting as an essential part of the finished product.
 The artist merged the abstract and conceptual with bold color, making the work a medley of ideas, brushstroke, color, and emotion—hence, lyrical.
 The artist used large canvases and acrylic paint, treating all parts of the canvas with equal importance, moving between easel and floor for dripping, splattering, or smearing.